 I am constantly watching other teachers, comparing notes and improving my methods.
 In doing so, I have learned to include diverse communication methods.
 My classes include pre-discussion writing exercises that allow students to gather their thoughts before sharing with the group, small group exercises that can make shyer students more comfortable, as well as an online forum where students are asked to make weekly written contributions.

-During the past year, I have also been involved in teaching a Bass Connections civic engagement class for Duke undergraduate students called “The Citizenship Lab: Civic Participation of Refugee Youth in Durham”.
+During 2015-2016, I have also been involved in teaching a Bass Connections civic engagement class for Duke undergraduate students called “The Citizenship Lab: Civic Participation of Refugee Youth in Durham”.
 I worked with 7 Duke undergraduate students and two faculty members in Sociology to develop civic and community building skills in 20 young refugees aged 13 through 19 recently relocated to North Carolina.
 I used my knowledge of Durham local politics to engage this group in multiple types of activities, everything from casting youth ballots in the Durham local elections to meeting with one of the councilmen.
 Because some of our students struggled with basic literacy, we turned from text to photography to help them communicate their experiences.
 Helping these young people communicate through photographs what a community is and can be for them has been one of the most rewarding experiences of my teaching career so far.